The Customer Feedback Loop is a process of enhancement for your products and services based on the feedback customers give you.

 They recognize that they need your type of product but they are not sure that your product is the best out there.

-But, this is an opportunity for you to show them that you are, in fact, the best.
-It might be a bit difficult to close the feedback loop with them because they don’t tend to provide much feedback.
+This is an opportunity for you to show them that you are, in fact, the best.
+It might be a bit difficult to close the feedback loop with them because they don’t tend to provide much feedback at all.

 Zendesk says that only 37% of the passive cluster share feedback.
 They churn and you lose the chance to turn them into engaged customers.